-- 1. All memberships have been set to "inactive" in Trackie.reg.
+- 1. On June 16th, 2020, all memberships were set to "inactive" in Trackie.reg.
 To reactivate one's membership they must read and complete the following: - a.
-Informed Consent and Assumption of Risk Agreement (To be executed by Participants under the Age of Majority and the Participant's Parent of Guardian) - b.
-Release of Liability, Waiver of Claims and Indemnity Agreement (To be executed by Participants over the Age of Majority) - c.
-COVID-19 Questionnaire, Attestation and Participant Agreement (To be executed by Participants under the Age of Majority and the Participant's Parent of Guardian or by Participants over the Age of Majority) - 2.
-To facilitate contact tracing, in the event of an outbreak, each member will also be asked (as part of the waiver and attestation process), to verify that the contact information stated on their 2020 BC Athletics membership (Trackie.me) is current and up to date including: - a.
-Individual's PERSONAL Email - b.
-Home address - c.
-Phone Number
+Informed Consent and Assumption of Risk Agreement (To be executed by Members under the Age of Majority and the Participant's Parent of Guardian) - b.
+Release of Liability, Waiver of Claims, and Indemnity Agreement (To be executed by Members over the Age of Majority) - c.
+COVID-19 Questionnaire, Attestation and Participant Agreement (To be executed by Members under the Age of Majority and the Member's Parent of Guardian or by Members over the Age of Majority)